mtrupiano1/knnwtsim/README.md

 matrix at indices which are not present in `f.index.in` when selecting neighbors while performing KNN regression on each point in `f.index.in`, thus preventing the corresponding points in `y.in` at those indices from being selected as neighbors.
-Meaning there should not be rows of higher index in your similarity matrix provided to `knn.forecast()` than the max value in `f.index.in`, or the values of `y.in` at those indices will be considered eligible neighbors.
+Furthermore, rows and columns of `Sim.Mat.in` at indices greater than the maximum value of `f.index.in` will be removed.

 ## Installation